Dabergusa/veriumMiner/README.md

 Run "cpuminer --help" to see options.

 ### HugePages
-HugePages on Linux preallocate a bunch of memory for 'a specific use', in this case, for the miner.
+HugePages allow for faster memory lookups, which is very important for this miner.
+Enabling HugePages typically gets 10% or more performance.

 #### HugePages (Linux)
 To make matters complicated, there are two ways of doing this.
 One is `transparent_hugepages` one is `preallocated`.
 Even more complicated, one is sometimes faster than the other.